-- 7 Select SecureSync to enable secure synchronization of files in the iFolder you are creating.
-For more information on Secure Sync, see in the "Secure Sync" on page 94. - After a folder is made a default iFolder, you can change the type only by deleting it from the server.
-If you remove the default iFolder on the server, the next time you configure the account from any thick client, iFolder prompts you to create a default iFolder again. - 8 If you have already set up a default iFolder, it asks you to download it to your local machine.
-Download the default iFolder and click Next to go to complete account configuration.
+- 9 Select Secure Sync to enable secure synchronization of files in the iFolder you are creating.
+You can enable secure channel for both regular and encrypted iFolders.
+With this option selected, iFolder allows you to use a secure channel to synchronize between iFolder on the server and on the local machine. - If you remove the default iFolder on the server, the next time you configure the account from any thick client, iFolder prompts you to create a default iFolder again. - However, if you remove the default iFolder from the local machine, the next time you configure the account, iFolder prompts you to download the default iFolder. - 10 If you have already set up a default iFolder, you can download it to your local machine.
+Download the default iFolder and click Next to proceed.